AmazingCookie/AmazingCookie.github.io/_posts/2020-01-02-definition-of-machine-learning.md

 **Purpose**: By graphing the cost function, we want to find a point which minimizes the square error _J_.

 **Gradient Descent Algorithm**: _θ<sub>j</sub>:=θ<sub>j</sub>−α&#8753;θ<sub>j</sub>_, where _α_ is the learning rate and _j_ is the index.
 Repeat until convergence.
-* **Linear Regression**: instead, we can convert the differential equation into its real.
+* **Linear Regression**: instead, we can convert the differential equation into its real form (differentiate the original function _J(θ)_).
 Read [Coursera](https://www.coursera.org/learn/machine-learning/resources/JXWWS) to view more details.
 * **Note**: It's important to decide an appropriate learning rate.
 If _a_ is too big, it's likely to skip significant values.
 If _a_ is too small, it will pull down the efficiency.
 Read [What is learning rate?](https://www.cnblogs.com/lliuye/p/9471231.html) to view more details.
+Also, during the practice, if _J(θ)_ increases, it's better to decrease _a_.

 ### Multivariate Linear Regression
 **Notations**: